Rakeshks7/Trading_Strategies/006_earnings_momentum/README.md

-# Earnings-Momentum Alpha: Institutional Back test Engine
+# Earnings-Momentum: Back test Engine

 Welcome to the repo.
 If you're reading this, you're moving past retail screeners and building systematic, quantifiable edges.